kerogs/autoclick/readme.md

 ## How to use
+> [!IMPORTANT]
+> Run the application as administrator so that it runs on top of other applications.

 Click on one of the configured keys.
 This activates the desired mode.
 By selecting a new mode, all others will be disabled by default.
 To be on the safe side, if you press a key other than the one given.
 The auto clicker will be paused.

 ## Click table